zenml-io/zenml/docs/book/starter-guide/stacks/stacks-components.md

 ---
-description: What are stacks and repositories in ZenML
+description: Registering stacks, components, and flavors.
 ---

 # Things to change